Planned Giving: Leaving A Legacy of Support for Wildlife

 Designating Your Gift for a Specific Purpose

 Will or trust provisions may be designated for a specific purpose, such as a specific program or project on which Keystone Conservation is working.
 In the case of a restricted bequest, you may wish to add language that would give Keystone the flexibility to use the bequest for some other purpose in the event that the project or purpose designated by the donor is no longer needed when the funds become available.
-Adding the following sentence to the end of the bequest provision would provide this flexibility:

 If you wish to restrict or designate a use for your gift, please contact Keystone's office to ensure that we understand your wishes.